Cardiovascular and Interventional Radiological Society of Europe

 Why perform it?

-Uterine fibroid embolisation is performed to reduce the symptoms caused by fibroids whilst avoiding surgical methods.
+Uterine fibroid embolization is performed to reduce the symptoms caused by fibroids whilst avoiding surgical methods.
 Patient selection should always be performed by a gynaecologist, so if you are interested in seeing if you would be suitable for this procedure, you are advised to discuss this with your gynaecologist.

 What are the risks?